 Ethiopia has a strong coffee culture, and with good reason.
-Along with coffee playing a critical role in the lives of its people, coffee is also essential for the Ethiopian economy.
+Coffee plays a critical role in the lives of its people and is also essential for the Ethiopian economy.
 More than 12 million Ethiopians are involved in the local coffee industry, giving them stability and a greater appreciation for the plant.
+Coffee is Ethiopia’s most important agricultural export, providing livelihoods for millions of Ethiopians.
+Coffee is not just a drink but a culturally rich beverage deeply integrated into Ethiopian life.

 Coffee Culture in Ethiopia